vincenthz/hs-packer/README.md

 Packer is originally an experiment when benchmarking other serialization solution, namely cereal and binary.
-It turns out that the experiment yields interesting result performance wise, and also allowed different use cases.
+It turns out that the experiment yields interesting result performance-wise, and also allowed different use cases.

 Packer provides a way to de-serialize and serialize data, from/to bytestring.
 The usage is very similar to binary and cereal runPut/runGet, except that it